Career as Chiropractor

 Positive Attitude: As with other health professionals, they require a positive attitude and a sense of humor to put clients at ease.

 Interpersonal skills: Chiropractors must be personable to keep clients coming to them.
-Also, because chiropractors frequently touch patients in performing therapy, they should be able to able to put their patients at ease.
+Also, because chiropractors frequently touch patients in performing therapy, they should be able to put their patients at ease.